Percy Erskine Nobbs: Projects

 Nobbs designed the interior decorative program of the Currie Hall at the Royal Military College of Canada in Kingston, Ontario.
 The Currie Building decorations evoke the achievements of the Canadian Corps in the Great War, and with the British Monarchy.

 Nobbs and Hyde designed many McGill University buildings: Power House (1909); Strathcona Medical Building (1923); Pathology Building (1923); Pulp & Paper Research Institute (1927).
 Nobbs and Hyde remodeled many McGill University buildings: MacDonald Engineering Building, reconstruction after a fire in 1907; a major addition to the University Library, McTavish Street (1921–22); addition of West Wing at Royal Victoria College (1930–31).
 Nobbs and Hyde provided interiors and furniture for the Osler Memorial Library (1923).
 Many of his drawings for McGill University buildings can be found in his archive, held in the Canadian Architecture Collection at McGill University.

 Nobbs and Hyde designed some commercial buildings around Montreal as well as the University Club building (1913) on Mansfield Street.

 Nobbs and Frank Darling designed the master plan for the University of Alberta in 1909–1910.
 With Cecil S. Burgess, Nobbs designed the Provincial College of Medicine (1920–21).
 Nobbs designed the Arts Building (1914–15); laboratories and Power House (1914);

 Nobbs and Hyde won the competition for the war memorial in Regina.

 He designed the University Club building in Montreal, associated with McGill University, which was completed in 1913 and was eventually registered as a monument historique of Quebec.
-He also designed the McGill University Coat of Arms, three years into his directorship at the McGill School of Architecture, which continues to be used by the university today.
+He also designed the McGill University Coat of Arms three years into his directorship at the McGill School of Architecture, which continues to be used by the university today.

+Other activities

 He was an accomplished athlete in fencing, representing Canada at the 1908 Olympics and for all of his life he was a true fisherman and founded the Atlantic Salmon Federation due to his love of fishing.
 He published two books, now both out of print, entitled Fencing Tactics and Salmon Tactics.
 His talent as a draftsman and painter—he was an RCA—was also quite exceptional.

 Honours

-He was elected an Academician of the Royal Canadian Academy of Arts in 1920, and in 1924 became President of the Québec Association of Architects.
-In 1928 he was named President of the Town Planning Institute of Canada, and in 1929 he was elected to the Royal Society of Arts and also became President of the Royal Architectural Institute in Canada.
+He was elected an Academician of the Royal Canadian Academy of Arts in 1920 and, in 1924, became President of the Quebec Association of Architects.
+In 1928, he was named President of the Town Planning Institute of Canada.
+In 1929, he was elected to the Royal Society of Arts and also became President of the Royal Architectural Institute in Canada.